 Tell us about you as an artist and how you’ve evolved over time.

-For as long as I can remember, I’ve paid attention to how my bandmates work with the equipment they use, the session musicians I’ve met, the producers, the engineers and their studios, all because I’m interested in the whole process.
-That exploration, education, and constant gear talk has helped me contribute more and more to the big picture, not only as a drummer, but as a writer and an engineer.
+For as long as I can remember, I’ve paid attention to how my bandmates work with the equipment they use, the session musicians I’ve met, the producers, the engineers, and their studios.
+All because I’m interested in the whole process.
+That exploration, education, and constant gear talk have helped me contribute more and more to the big picture, not only as a drummer but as a writer and an engineer.

 What mediums do you work in?
 What draws you to them?

-JM: When I was a kid, I loved to design and build things.
-It didn’t matter if it was with Lego bricks, sticks in the woods, a new instrument, or just a pencil and paper – just the concept of creating something from nothing, or with whatever you had on hand, was inspiring.
+When I was a kid, I loved to design and build things.
+Lego bricks, sticks in the woods, a new instrument, or just a pencil and paper – just the concept of creating something from nothing, or with whatever you had on hand, was inspiring.
 Even as an adult, I still love to imagine and construct ideas in mental and physical forms, and the more creative the better.
 Balance, patterns, mechanical reasoning, symmetry, asymmetry, texture, landscape, dynamics – solving the puzzles and patterns of life has always kept me focused and helped me to recognize the importance of personal growth.

 Which of your works best represents your past, present and future selves?